ivankoma/Paralelni_sistemi/OpenMP/README.md

 ### Critical

 Mutual exclusion.
 Use this because it is more general.
+All threads execute the code, but only one at a time.

 ```c
 float res;